patrickbucher/learning-clojure/getting-clojure.md

 This is a rough summary of [Getting Clojure](https://pragprog.com/titles/roclojure/getting-clojure/) by Russ Olsen.
 Some examples have been taken from the original, some have been modified, and some have been made up.
+Instructions for Setup have been added for Arch Linux and Emacs.

 # Hello, Clojure